SASSA Social Security Grants

 • Applicants must be permanent residents of South Africa.

-• The grant is means-tested, meaning the applicant’s income and assets will be taken into consideration.
+• The grant is means-tested, meaning the applicant’s income and assets will be considered.
 However, specific income thresholds or asset limits may vary and are subject to change.

 • Applicants cannot receive any other social grant from the South African government.